CMSgov/beneficiary-fhir-data/insights/terraform/projects/bb2/README.md

   - Includes components used for reporting via QuickSight.

 - `services/common`:
-  - Includes components that are currently common to `test/impl/prod` enviornments.
+  - Includes components that are currently common to `test/impl/prod` environments.
 Uses the `allenv` workspace.

 - `services/log_steam`:
   - Includes components for streaming application log events from BB2 CloudWatch through to the related Glue tables.